 The refusal letter elaborates the spouse visa refusal reasons

-The refusal letter also usually states where the applicant failed to meet the requirements under the 5-year route.
+The refusal letter usually states the UK spouse visa refusal reasons under the 5-year route.
 And also includes the reference to exceptional circumstances under the 10-year route and appropriate paragraphs with reference to rights of appeal.

 During 2008-17, a total of 439,086 leave to remain, extension and switching decisions made under five broad family visa categories.
 Moreover, the partner visa leave to remain and extension decisions account for nearly 62.14% of the total decisions.
 Moreover, a few decisions (261) also made for the fiancé(e) visa extension.